Gerrymandering in the United States: Gerrymandering and the 2018 midterm elections

 Gerrymandering was considered by many Democrats to be one of the biggest obstacles they came across during the 2018 U.S. midterm election.
 In early 2018, both the United States Supreme Court and the Pennsylvania Supreme Court determined that the Republican parties in North Carolina and Pennsylvania had committed unconstitutional gerrymandering in the respective cases Cooper v.
 Harris and League of Women Voters of Pennsylvania v.
 Commonwealth of Pennsylvania.

-In the case of Pennsylvania, the map was reconfigured into an evenly split congressional delegation, which gave Democrats in Pennsylvania more congressional representation and subsequently aided the Democrats in flipping the U.S. House of Representatives.
+In the case of Pennsylvania, the map was reconfigured into an evenly split congressional delegation, which gave Democrats in Pennsylvania more congressional representation and aided the Democrats in flipping the U.S. House of Representatives.
 In contrast, North Carolina did not reconfigure the districts prior to the midterm elections, which ultimately gave Republicans there an edge during the election.
-Republicans in North Carolina acquired 50% of the vote, which subsequently garnered them about 77% of the available seats in congress.
+Republicans in North Carolina acquired 50% of the vote, which garnered them about 77% of the available seats in congress.
 Wisconsin was the only state in the 2018 midterms which the party receiving the majority of votes held a minority of congressional seats.